fabanc/intern4-exercises/exercise-4/ReadMe.md

 This is a demonstration on how to set-up TypeScript and Intern to run multiple unit test suite, within a browser or a the command line.
 In addition the the previous exercise, we are now calling our unit test on a module that leverages the Esri JavaScript 4.x API.

+## Setup

+Open the command line in the current directory, and type the following command: `npm install`.

+The code will be fetching the dojo and the arcgis API from online.
+Check the file `intern.json` for more information.

 # Learning points

 ## Make intern configuration file points to the packages used by dojo2 and the Esri API.